Top 10 Reasons To Visit San Angelo, Texas, In 2023

 Explore the more than 50 miles of trails at San Angelo State Park, located on 7,788 just outside of town.
 Walk, mountain bike or horseback ride your way across the designated trails, and stop at the wildlife observation area, where you can be on the lookout for the more than 350 species of birds and 50 species of mammals that call the park home.
 While at the park, view the Official Texas State Longhorn Herd and Bison Herd.

 Get your Tex-Mex fix at El Paisano Restaurant, where your meal begins with its famous chips, salsa and beans and you can’t go wrong with any of its steaks—locals especially rave about the ribeye.
 Or visit Jalapeños Locos, on Avenue K and Chadbourne, where the local hospitality shines.

 You can’t say you’ve eaten in Texas until you’ve had a taste of Texas barbecue.
 Locals and visitors alike rave about R.J’s Barbecue.
 The brisket, ribs, and sausage are smoked to perfection.
-Don’t forget to have the peach cobbler or banana pudding for dessert.
-You can also satisfy your barbecue cravings at The Pit BBQ, another favorite, where the brisket is recommended.
+Don’t forget to have peach cobbler or banana pudding for dessert.
+You can also satisfy your barbecue cravings at The Pit BBQ, another favorite, where brisket is recommended.